Seattle Bucket List: 75 Things to Do in the Emerald City

 2. Space Needle

 The Space Needle was constructed for the 1962 World’s Fair and has since become a widely recognized icon of Seattle.
 It’s also incredibly popular for taking pictures.
+The Space Needle underwent an extensive renovation and preservation effort, resulting in the world’s sole rotating glass floor.

 Keep in mind that visiting the Space Needle can be pricey, but it’s a truly memorable experience.